Quasi-split symmetric pairs of $U(\mathfrak{sl}_n)$ and Steinberg varieties of classical type: Proof of Theorems and

 With the above analysis on rank one, we have the following result.
 Recall the map $\phi_v$ from (\ref{phi}).

 \begin{prop} The elements $\phi_v(\e_{i,\ve})$, $\phi_v(\h_{i,\ve})$ satisfy the defining relations of $\U(\mathfrak{sl}_n^{\theta})$. \end{prop}

 \begin{proof} Assume that $n$ is odd.
-Then all defining relations in (\ref{Def-odd}) are known except the case when $(i, j) = (r, r+1), (r+1, r)$.
+Then the first four defining relations in (\ref{Def-odd}) can be verified as in~\cite{CG97}, except when $i$ or $j$ is $r$ in the fourth relation.
+The latter can be checked directly in a similar way as the third one.
+So all defining relations in (\ref{Def-odd}) are known except the case when $(i, j) = (r, r+1), (r+1, r)$, i.e., the fifth relation.
 But the latter cases are reduced to (\ref{rank-one-Serre}), and so the statement in the proposition holds for $n$ being odd.